codingphun/amazon-sagemaker-workshop/modules/Image_Classification_Transfer_Learning.md

 5. Follow the directions in the notebook.

-<p><strong>NOTE:  training the model for this example typically takes about 10 minutes.</strong> However, keep in mind that this is relatively short because transfer learning is used rather than training from scratch, which could take many hours.</p>
+***NOTE:  training the model for this example typically takes about 10 minutes.*** However, keep in mind that this is relatively short because transfer learning is used rather than training from scratch, which could take many hours.

+6. When you're finished, return back to [**Introduction to SageMaker**](../Introduction) to move on to the next module.